Home

 Intel GMA 3150 graphics works

-nVidia Optimus technology ? no support under Linux; you can disable Optimus manually which gives you at least 1 hour more running time
+nVidia Optimus technology problematic you can disable Optimus manually via acpi_call which gives you at least 1 hour more running time

-nVidia ION 2 chip (512 MB DDR3) ? didn't test (doesn't work according to Gentoo wiki)
+nVidia ION 2 chip (512 MB DDR3) problematic no support

 Intel HD audio chip works